gwleuverink/bundle/README.md

 Remember that the `_bundle()` function is async, so in order to use it inside your x-data init method you should make the init method async.

-You may also use the x-init directive, but that is evaluate async already, so you can just use `_bundle()` in there.
+You may also use the `x-init` directive.
+But x-init is evaluated async already, so you can just use `_bundle()` in there.
 No extra work required.

 ```html
 <x-bundle import="apexcharts" as="ApexCharts" />